 How to remove dog hair from carpets

-If you only have a small carpeted area and want to clean on the cheap, you can get the job done using just rubber gloves and water.
+If you only have a small carpeted area and want to clean on the cheap, plain old rubber gloves and water are probably the best pet hair remover.
 Get your rubber gloves slightly damp, and just kind of swipe your hands over your rug or small area of carpet.
 Check out the video below for a demonstration.

 If you have a large area of carpet to cover, you're going to need to bring in the big guns.
 Namely, vacuums.
 There are lots of good vacuums specifically designed to pick up pet hair, like the pricey but effective Dyson DC65 Animal Upright Vacuum Cleaner, or the more budget-friendly Bissell Pet Hair Eraser.